jieyunWang0229/applestore-mock/README.md

 # Applestore-mock
-Learn web animation with GSAP
+A mock website of Apple, learn JavaScript animation with Gsap.

 # Demo